DataCater/datacater/README.md

 ```
 kubectl port-forward ui 8080:8080
 ```
 5. Browse to `localhost:8080` in your browser.
+The default login credentials are `admin:admin`.

 ## Uninstalling DataCater